francescoferraioli/resume/src/md/README.md

   - List 2 Bullet 1 Sub Bullet 1
 - List 2 Bullet 2
 md:end-block:standard
-md:end-block:column
+md:end-block:columns
 ```

-A limitation to this is that a column renderer cannot be nested inside another column renderer but I don't see any major valid use case for it so I didn't spend too much time trying to fix this limitation.
+A limitation to this is that a columns renderer cannot be nested inside another column renderer but I don't see any major valid use case for it so I didn't spend too much time trying to fix this limitation.